How Does a Hot Air Balloon Work?

 The answer to this question depends on how you define these terms.
 Strictly speaking, convection is heat transfer by moving fluids, while radiation is heat transfer by electromagnetic waves.
 However, in many cases, these terms are used more loosely, and hot air balloons can be said to use both convection and radiation to heat the air inside the balloon.

-It's a question that many people ask, and with good reason.
-Hot air balloons are, after all, powered by burning fossil fuels.
+Hot air balloons are powered by burning fossil fuels.
 And while the balloons are lightweight nylon or polyester fabric, the inflation gasses (usually nitrogen or helium) are often stored in metal cylinders.
-So, it's no surprise that some people view hot air ballooning as environmentally unfriendly.
+It's no surprise that some people view hot air ballooning as environmentally unfriendly.
 But is it?
 Are hot air balloons bad for the environment?